Links on Android Authority may earn us a commission. Learn more.

 - Google Preferred Care service

-A YouTube Premium subscription gets rid of those annoying ads on YouTube and also supports background play, meaning that the video will continue playing when you turn off the display of your phone or open up a new app.
+A YouTube Premium ($11.9 per month) subscription gets rid of those annoying ads on YouTube and also supports background play, meaning that the video will continue playing when you turn off the display of your phone or open up a new app.
 The subscription also gives you access to YouTube Music Premium and lets you download videos for offline use.

-Google One is the company’s cloud storage service that adds additional space to your Google account.
+Google One ($2.99 per month) is the company’s cloud storage service that adds additional space to your Google account.
 The tech giant offers its customers 15GB of free storage that’s shared between Gmail, Drive, and Photos.
 You’ll have to pay up to get more, which is where Google One comes into play.

-Pixel Pass includes a subscription to Google One’s Basic plan that adds an additional 200GB of storage to your account.
+Pixel Pass includes a subscription to Google One’s Standard plan that adds an additional 200GB of storage to your account.
 It’s a great choice for those who take loads of pictures, record lots of videos, or have a bunch of files in Google Drive.

 Read next: Everything you need to know about Google One